An00bRektn/an00brektn.github.io-archive/_posts/2021-07-06-thm-presecurity.md

 ![linuxfund.png](https://an00brektn.github.io/img/linuxfund.png)

-## Act 6: Windows
+## Act 6: Windows (how do you make a witty title for this?)

 The Windows Fundamentals rooms begin by introducing the main components of the Windows GUI, and then proceeds to get into the nitty gritty parts of things like the registry and UAC controls.
 While I think it does cover the important stuff associate with Windows, it feels slightly incomplete in certain areas.
 There is also an Intro To Windows room that's located in the "Complete Beginner" path that I feel belongs in the pre-security path as well, so hopefully it gets the additions that it needs.
 Furthermore, I think a section should be dedicated to navigating Windows' `cmd.exe`, because even now I forget that `dir` is what gets used instead of `ls`.
-I would also say that Powershell should be added, but that gets a little complicated and I've seen the room on that already.
+I would also say that Powershell should be added, but there's already a room on that (that needs a little bit of fixing tbh).

 ## Act 7: Closing Thoughts

 For a mostly free course, this is pretty much exactly what I was looking for back in December 2020.
 It hits just the right balance between holding your hand and making you work for it, and covers the essential topic neccessary to go onward with learning cybersecurity.
-Additionally, the cost to subscribe is about the cost of a big dumpling, which isn't very much considering how much more content you're getting.
-I will almost certainly be recommending this path and site for anybody I know who wants to start learning more.
-Obviously, some areas are less fleshed out than others, but I think, holistically, it's very well put together.
+From a content perspective, the only area that seemed lackluster was the Windows Fundamentals sections.
+There was a lot to be learned from it, but the importance of those things isn't very well established, so the content doesn't stick as well.
+If I'm being seriously nitpicky, I think that some sections' questions could have been written better to be a little more engaging (e.g. "What is this layer of the OSI model called?", when there's a huge picture telling you what the answer is), but it is still put together very well.

+As for the subscription model, I think there are a lot of people who will be upset that half of the networking and web sections are stuck behind paywalls.
+However, I really do not see it as a huge issue.
+Subscriptions allow the site to stay running, and in doing so, support more of the free content seen on the site.
+Subscriptions themselves are only $10 ($8 if you're a student), which is the equivalent of about one Chipotle burrito with guacamole.
+Many people might compare the value of this to a subscription to Hack The Box, but I think that comaprison falls apart very quickly.
+Yes, Hack the Box has their Academy, but at the end of the day, Hack the Box is mostly for practice, and TryHackMe is mostly for learning. **The value of a subscription largely depends on how you like to learn (e.g. taught course vs self-guided), how much time you can put into this, and how much $8-10 is worth to you.**

+I am in no way sponsored or endorsed by TryHackMe, I just think what they're doing is very cool.
+At the end of they day, although it has its' flaws, the Pre-Security path is a solid choice for those who want to begin learning on their own without too much of a committment, or for experienced people to refresh on some foundational content.

 If you've made it this far, thank you for reading <3.
 If you're the TryHackMe rep that's reading this to award me tickets, I hope this was of some level of quality for you.
 This "challenge", for lack of better words, has motivated me to start putting out writeups, and revise some of the concepts I may have forgotten.

-If you're looking for more things to do on the site, here you go!:
+If you're looking for more things to do on the site:
 **The Official Unoffical Free Path**: https://blog.tryhackme.com/free_path/
 **Offensive Pentesting**: https://tryhackme.com/path/outline/pentesting
 **Cyber Defense**: https://tryhackme.com/path/outline/blueteam